-In conjunction with the mission of the Office of Student Involvement: The mission of the Office of Student Involvement is to be an open and welcoming space for all students and colleagues; to create a co-curricular experience that compliemtns the academic mission of the instituion; to foster positive relationships with our campus and greater Kansas City communities; and to encourage innovation and best practices.
+In conjunction with the mission of the Office of Student Involvement: The mission of the Office of Student Involvement is to engage students in a vibrant campus community through holistic, co-curricular experiences.

 In support of this mission the LGBTQIA Programs & Services will help:

-- Educate on LGBTQIA issues as social justice issues
+- Educate campus and our community on LGBTQIA issues of social justice.

-- Develop and sponsor programming that enhances the skills of students and assists in his/her/per development as students, scholars and professionals
+- Develop and sponsor programming that enhances the skills of students and assists in their development as students, scholars and professionals.

 Resource Center History